 If your Microsoft Office installation is outdated, you’ll probably meet applications working issues, like Excel stops working here, Word not responding, Word keeps crashing when saving, etc. You can possibly resolve this issue by installing the latest MS Office updates.

 Step 1.
-Open any Office app, Word or Excel.
+Open any Office app, Word, or Excel.
 Go to "File" > "Account".

 Step 2.
 Under Product Information, choose "Update Options" > "Update Now".

-We've covered all the common solutions to Excel stopped working error in this article, and you can try them one by one to resolve the problem.
+We've covered all the common solutions to Excel stopped working errors in this article, and you can try them one by one to resolve the problem.
 But none of these measures is 100% effective.
 If you lose your Excel unsaved unluckily, you can resort to the AutoRecovery feature to get back the lost Excel file.